processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 }
 ````
 FES will generate the following message in the console:
-> 🌸 p5.js says: An error with message "Cannot read property 'background' of undefined" occured inside the p5js library when "background" was called (on line 4 in sketch.js [http://localhost:8000/lib/empty-example/sketch.js:4:3]).
+> 🌸 p5.js says: An error with message "Cannot read property 'background' of undefined" occurred inside the p5js library when "background" was called (on line 4 in sketch.js [http://localhost:8000/lib/empty-example/sketch.js:4:3]).
 //If not stated otherwise, it might be due to "background" being called from preload.
 Nothing besides load calls (loadImage, loadJSON, loadFont, loadStrings, etc.) should be inside the preload function. (http://p5js.org/reference/#/p5/preload)

 <ins>Internal Error Example 2</ins>